 The 11 Pledging Members of UTOPIA have pledged sales and use tax revenues to partially guarantee payment of UTOPIA's Revenue bonds.
-In return for the pledge, these members will be among the first cities to receive UTOPIA's services.
+In return for the pledge, these members were among the first cities to receive UTOPIA's services.
 In December of 2011, UTOPIA issued Series 2011 A & B revenue bonds with total principal of \$185,000,000.
-The debt service payments will be met by the 11 Pledging Members.
+The debt service payments have thus far been covered entirely by the 11 Pledging Members.